Paid-for things they've made FREE – audiobooks, box sets, fitness classes, wellbeing apps and more

 Carol Vorderman has announced that access to her maths school The Maths Factor will be free while schools are closed (normally £2/week).
 It's aimed at 4 to 11-year-olds and is matched to the national curriculum.

 If you've more time on your hands (and access to a guitar), now could be a great time to learn a new skill.
-Instrument manufacturer Fender has made its online guitar courses free for three months – but you'll need to nab a code, and there were only 100,000 available when the offer launched on Friday 20 March, so go quick if you want one.
+Guitar maker Fender has made its online guitar courses free for three months – but you'll need to nab a code.
+It's now increased the number available due to demand, and there were 300,000 left when when we checked on Thursday 23 April.
+The offer ends 31 May.

-You can choose from acoustic, bass, electric or ukelele, plus a variety of different music styles (eg, blues, country, pop and rock).
+You can choose acoustic, bass, electric or ukulele, plus a variety of music styles (eg, blues, pop and rock).

 Have your say